verbes4/the-pirate-ship/README.md

 ⭐[Reddit r/Roms](https://r-roms.github.io/) - Again, one of the most trusthworthy threads out there, but specifically for roms.

-[awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - Very highly recommended by veteran pirates.
-Like this list but better, but kinda outdated.
+[awesome-piracy](https://github.com/Shakil-Shahadat/awesome-piracy) - Very highly recommended by veteran pirates.
+Like this list but better.

 [Ripped](https://ripped.guide/) - Another great megathread with some extras.